Hendrik-code/spineps/README.md

 Depending on whether you want to process a single sample or a whole dataset, go into `seg_run.py` and run either `process_img_nii()` or `process_dataset()`.

+If you want to perform even more detailed changes or code injections, see `process_img_nii()` as inspiration on how the underlaying functions work and behave.
+Treat with care!

 ## Authorship